luchaoqi/courses/MIT_6.NULL/8_Metaprogramming/README.md

 Use other alternatives like MkDocs, docsify, etc.

-I personally prefer docsify as mkdocs has some issues: [Navigation not in alphanumeric order (when pages config is automatic) · Issue #638 · mkdocs/mkdocs (github.com)](https://github.com/mkdocs/mkdocs/issues/638)
+Mkdocs has some issues: [Navigation not in alphanumeric order (when pages config is automatic) · Issue #638 · mkdocs/mkdocs (github.com)](https://github.com/mkdocs/mkdocs/issues/638), which can be solved through: [courses/update_navigation_order.sh at main · luchaoqi/courses (github.com)](https://github.com/luchaoqi/courses/blob/main/update_navigation_order.sh)

+Docsify is installed through `npm` which is not installed in the server that I am currently using - don't want to install it on a industry server without `sudo`